jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (c) a condition that the person attend any specified course of treatment or therapy for alcohol or drug abuse:
   (d) any other condition designed to address the matter that gave rise to the cancellation of the person's registration.
 (3) The Tribunal must not impose a condition under paragraph (b) or paragraph (c) of subsection (2) unless the person consents to the examination, treatment, counselling, or therapy concerned.
-(4) If the Tribunal fixes a date before which the person may not apply for registration again, no application for registration from him or her may be received or considered before that date.
+(4) If the Tribunal fixes a date before which the person may not apply for registration again, no application for registration from the person may be received or considered before that date.
 (5) Subsection (2) does not limit subsection (1)﻿(b).

 ### 85 Orders of Tribunal